daleao/sdv/Ligo/Modules/Tweex/README.md

 ## Compatibility

 - [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554) has several conflicting features, but can be used together with this module if you pay attention to the configs of both mods.

-## Uninstallation

-Safe to uninstall or disable without special measures.